Who Has Access to New Oral Diabetes Medications?

 Dr. Ahmed Elhussein presented Racial and Socioeconomic Disparities in the Use of Newer Diabetes Medications in the Look AHEAD Study, examining users of these three drug classes by population-based race/ethnicity and socioeconomic variables.

-Racial and ethnic minorities have a greater prevalence of Type 2 diabetes, as Dr. Elhussein cited: Type 2 diabetes rates in the United States are 7.4% among whites and 12-15% among other races and ethnicities.
+Racial and ethnic minorities have a greater prevalence of type 2 diabetes, as Dr. Elhussein cited: Type 2 diabetes rates in the United States are 7.4 percent among whites and 12-15 percent among other races and ethnicities.
 Racial and ethnic minorities could stand to benefit more from these new drugs based on the greater burden of diabetes and complications already present.

 Unfortunately, researchers found that all non-white groups were less likely to start using any of these new oral medications.
-Specifically, the study found the likelihood of Black patients starting one of the newer drugs was 19% lower than their white counterparts.
-The likelihood of American Indian/Alaskan Native groups starting one of the newer drugs was 49% lower.
+Specifically, the study found the likelihood of Black patients starting one of the newer drugs was 19 percent lower than their white counterparts.
+The likelihood of American Indian/Alaskan Native groups starting one of the newer drugs was 49 percent lower.
 Importantly, the research also found that the effects of race/ethnicity were present even when controlled for socioeconomic factors.

 Racial and ethnic minorities may have a greater need for newer diabetes medications but functionally have less access.